Create an Azure SQL database in the Azure portal

-This quick start tutorial walks through how to create a SQL database in Azure.
+This quickstart walks through how to create a SQL database in Azure using the DTU-based purchasing model.
 Azure SQL Database is a “Database-as-a-Service” offering that enables you to run and scale highly available SQL Server databases in the cloud.
-This quick start shows you how to get started by creating a SQL database using the Azure portal.
+This quickstart shows you how to get started by creating a SQL database using the Azure portal.

 If you don't have an Azure subscription, create a free account before you begin.